Fatiepie/pomostrike-timer/README.md

 # pomostrike-timer

+Pomostrike Timer is a Pomodoro timer (25 min blocks) with alarms that play the tunes from the Tokyo and Tohuku Station Chimes used in Japan.
+It sets a more calm and peaceful setting to transition from work to break (and vice-versa).

 ## This is a pomodoro timer that I created for myself and wanted to share to my fellow pomodoro enthusiasts

 I didn't find a niche pomodoro timer that had the chimes from the Japanese stations.
 So i created one on my own!